Overview - 2020/2021

 Become a compelling storyteller with Fanshawe's Journalism – Broadcast program.
-You'll learn how to capture live news and sports events, conduct interviews, write and edit news stories and broadcast live on Fanshawe's 106.9 The X - the largest news station in the city of London, run entirely by students.
+In this journalism program, you will learn how to capture live news and sports events, conduct interviews, write and edit news stories and broadcast live on Fanshawe's 106.9 The X - the largest news station in the city of London, run entirely by students.

-As soon as (the prospective employer) saw I was from Fanshawe they were immediately interested in me.
-My diploma from Fanshawe is really the most valuable piece of paper I own!
+As soon as (the prospective employer) saw I was from Fanshawe's journalism program, they were immediately interested in me.
+My diploma in journalism from Fanshawe is really the most valuable piece of paper I own!

 University/College (M), or Open (O) stream WITH:

 - Any Grade 12 English (C) or (U)

 Ontario High School Equivalency Certificate (GED)

 Mature Applicant with standing in the required course stated above

 Applicants whose first language is not English will be required to demonstrate proficiency in English by one of the following methods: